mpagli/GroovesharkRecommender/Recommender/Neighbor_Based_approach/README.md

 ### Neighbor Based (NB) methods

 NB methods consists in generating a recommendation as a weighted sum of playlists.
-The weights are most of the time expressed as a similarity function between two users.
-In our case we implemented NB based method using the Jaccard and cosine similarity functions.
+The weights are most of the time a  measure of similarity between two users.
+In our case we have implemented a NB based recommender using the Jaccard and cosine similarity functions.
 The dataset we are using is made of 225413 playlists representing a total of 18729 artists.

 #### Jaccard similarity